Kentucky Birth Surveillance Registry

 Trisomy is a birth defect of the chromosomes.
 Usually, babies have two copies of each chromosome for a total of 46 chromosomes.
 Babies with trisomy have three copies of one of their chromosomes for a total of 47 chromosomes.
 The most well-known trisomy conditions are Trisomy 21 (Down syndrome), Trisomy 18 (Edwards syndrome), and Trisomy 13 (Patau syndrome).

 In Kentucky, around 11.6 in every 10,000 live births have Down syndrome, 1.5 in every 10,000 live births have Edwards syndrome, and 1 in every 10,000 live births have Patau syndrome.
 The rates for these conditions in the nation are 14.5 per 10,000 live births, 2.7 per 10,000 live births, and 1.0 per 10,000 live births, respectively.
 There is no known way to prevent trisomy conditions.

 For more information about trisomy, visit:

 ||What is the Kentucky Birth Surveillance Registry (KBSR)?

-The KBSR is a state mandated surveillance system designed to provide information on the incidence, prevalence, trends and possible causes of stillbirths, birth defects, and disabling conditions.
-The KBSR collects information on children from birth to age five, who are diagnosed with any structural, functional, or biochemical abnormality.
+KBSR is a state-mandated surveillance system designed to provide information on the incidence, prevalence, trends and possible causes of stillbirths, birth defects and disabling conditions.
+KBSR collects information on children from birth to age five diagnosed with any structural, functional or biochemical abnormality.
 The system relies primarily on hospital, vital statistics and laboratory reporting.
 KBSR is administered by the Department for Public Health in the Cabinet for Health and Family Services.